taylorg8900/tavern_proj_2/doc/player/hierarchical_state_machine/transitions.md

 - Ledge
 - Rope

-Transitions into states (will not include requirements inside of how we got into the state, since it is implied)
+Transitions into states (will not include requirements inside of individual transitions, since it is implied)
 - Idle
 	- Requirements for transitioning into this state
 		- We are on ground